mikkkeldp/green/Explantation.md

 expected:<[1*v+-1<0]> but was:<[1*v+-1<=0]>
 ```

  This indicated that my condition for test20 was incorrect.
-I then modified the condition and all the tests passed. :milky_way:
+I then modified the condition and all the tests passed.